Jack Doyle (American football): Tennessee Titans

-On May 1, 2013, the Tennessee Titans signed Doyle to a three-year, $1.49 million contract as an undrafted free agent.
-Throughout training camp, Doyle competed to be a backup tight end against Taylor Thompson, Brandon Barden, and Martell Webb.
-On August 31, 2013, the Tennessee Titans waived Doyle as part as their final roster cuts, but planned to sign him to their practice squad after clearing waivers.
+On May 1, 2013, the Tennessee Titans signed Doyle to a three-year, $1.49 million contract as an undrafted free agent after going undrafted in the 2013 NFL draft.
+Throughout training camp, he competed to be a backup tight end against Taylor Thompson, Brandon Barden, and Martell Webb.
+On August 31, the Titans waived Doyle as part as their final roster cuts, but planned to re-sign him to their practice squad after clearing waivers.

 Indianapolis Colts

 2013

 On September 1, 2013, the Indianapolis Colts claimed Doyle off of waivers and added him to their active roster.
 Head coach Chuck Pagano named Doyle the fourth tight end on the Colts' depth chart to begin the regular season, behind Dwayne Allen, Coby Fleener, and Dominique Jones.

-He made his professional regular season debut in the Indianapolis Colts' 24–20 loss to the Miami Dolphins in Week after Dwayne Allen was placed on injured reserve due to a hip injury he sustained in the season-opener.
-On October 20, 2013, Doyle caught his first career reception on a seven-yard pass by quarterback Andrew Luck before being tackled by Danny Trevathan during the third quarter of a 39–33 win against the Denver Broncos in Week 7.
-The following game, he was promoted to being the primary backup on the depth chart behind Coby Fleener and earned his first career start during a 27–25 win at the Houston Texans in Week 9 after the Colts released Dominique Jones.
-He finished his rookie season in 2013 with five receptions for 19-yards in 15 games and four starts.
+Doyle made his professional regular season debut during the Week 2 24–20 loss to the Miami Dolphins after Dwayne Allen was placed on injured reserve due to a hip injury he sustained in the season-opener.
+During a Week 7 39–33 victory over the Denver Broncos, Doyle caught his first career reception on a seven-yard pass from quarterback Andrew Luck before being tackled by Danny Trevathan during the third quarter.
+The following week, Doyle was promoted to being the primary backup on the depth chart behind Coby Fleener and earned his first career start during a 27–24 road victory over the Houston Texans after the Colts released Dominique Jones.

-The Indianapolis Colts finished the 2013 season first in the AFC South with an 11–5 record.
-On January 4, 2014, Doyle appeared in his first career playoff game as the Colts defeated the Kansas City Chiefs 45–44 in the AFC Wild Card Round.
-On January 11, 2014, Doyle started in his first career playoff game and caught one pass for seven-yards during a 43–22 loss at the New England Patriots in the AFC Divisional Round.
+Doyle finished his rookie year with five receptions for 19 yards in 15 games and four starts.
+The Colts finished the 2013 season atop the AFC South with an 11–5 record.
+On January 4, 2014, Doyle appeared in his first career playoff game as the Colts narrowly defeated the Kansas City Chiefs by a score of 45–44 during the AFC Wild Card Round.
+On January 11, 2014, Doyle started in his first career playoff game and had a seven-yard reception during a 43–22 road loss to the New England Patriots in the AFC Divisional Round.